Back to all articles

 Rocket Money is for US users who want zero-effort detection and are comfortable handing over bank-read access in exchange.

-Subnesio
+Subnesio review

-Subnesio is web-first, which means it works the same way from a laptop, an iPad, an Android phone, and an iPhone — you log in to a URL, not an app store.
+The third option is web-first, which means it works the same way from a laptop, an iPad, an Android phone, and an iPhone — you log in to a URL, not an app store.
 Entry is manual by design: you add each subscription with its price, currency, and renewal date once, and the app handles the rest.

 Strengths.
 Multi-currency is treated as a primary feature, not an afterthought.
 You set a home currency, and every charge — whether it's billed in USD, EUR, GBP, UAH, or anything else — gets converted to that home currency on the dashboard, so the monthly total you see is the monthly total you actually pay.
-Reminders are stronger than the average tracker: email reminders go out ahead of each renewal (so you don't depend on a push notification surviving on a silenced phone), and Subnesio also exposes your upcoming charges as an iCal feed you can subscribe to from Apple Calendar, Google Calendar, or Outlook — your renewals show up next to your real calendar events, which is where you actually look.
+Reminders are stronger than the average tracker: email reminders go out ahead of each renewal (so you don't depend on a push notification surviving on a silenced phone), and upcoming charges are also exposed as an iCal feed you can subscribe to from Apple Calendar, Google Calendar, or Outlook — renewals show up next to your real calendar events, which is where you actually look.
 And there's no bank connection at all.
 The app never sees your transaction history, because it doesn't need to.
 There's a permanent free tier, with email reminders and calendar sync available on Pro ($3.99/mo or $29.99/yr) or Lifetime ($59 one-time).

 Weaknesses.
 Honestly: there's no auto-detection.
-If you want a tool that scans your bank statement and surfaces forgotten subscriptions for you, Subnesio is not that tool — Rocket Money is.
+If you want a tool that scans your bank statement and surfaces forgotten subscriptions for you, this isn't that tool — Rocket Money is.
 Manual entry is a feature for people who want a clean, deliberate ledger and are willing to add a line when they sign up for a new trial, but if "add it the same day" is friction you won't pay, the manual model isn't for you.
 There's no Android or iOS native app — it's a responsive web app, which works on every phone but doesn't have a home-screen icon out of the box unless you "Add to Home Screen."

-Subnesio is for people who want privacy, multi-currency, and calendar integration, and are happy to log subscriptions manually as they go.
+This option is for people who want privacy, multi-currency, and calendar integration, and are happy to log subscriptions manually as they go.

 CriterionBobbyRocket MoneySubnesio